madshuttlecock/structural-variations/README.md

 ## Methods

-We had data of ONT sequencing for tumor and normal cells.

-We used an alignment of tumor read to GRCh38 reference, where each read was phased according to its primary alignment.
+We had data of ONT sequencing for tumor and normal cells int he form of an already prepared alignment of tumor and normal reads to GRCh38 reference.
+Each read was already phased according to its primary alignment (this information was stored in the `HP` tag).

-We used Snniffles and Mikhail's tool based on HapDup for determining breakpoints.
+We use Sniffles and Mikhail's own tool (part of HapDup) for determining breakpoints.
 Sniffles provided a less accurate result, so we focused on the HapDup result.

 After that, we developed a Python3 script for visualizing read coverage by haplotype and breakpoints.
-We analysed possible breakage-fusion bridge (a possible way of forming a mutation) events and performed local assembly with Flye around the breakpoints to support or contradict our hypothesis.
+We analysed possible breakage-fusion bridge (a possible way of forming a mutation) events and performed local assembly with Flye assembler (version 2.9-b1768) around the breakpoints to support or contradict our hypothesis.
+We chose Flye assembler because it was specially designed for ONT reads.

+First, we extracted reads covering the region with samtools (version 1.14):

+`samtools view -b <tumor file in bam format> "chr3:23000000-27500000" > chr3_23-27.5.bam`

+Then, we transformed the file to `fastq` format:

+`samtools fastq chr3_23-27.5.sam > chr3_23-27.5.new.fastq`

+After that, we performed local assembly using Flye:

+`flye --nano-raw chr3_23-27.5.new.fastq --out-dir chr3_23-27res`

+After that we aligned the resulting contig using minimap2 (version 2.24-r1122):
+`minimap2 -ax map-ont  reference.fasta ./chr325-27res/assembly.fasta > chr3_local.sam`

+The resulting contig had the same sequence as reference.
+So, we tracked earlier stages of the alignment (disjointigs and alignment graph) and aligned them to reference.

+We examined the alignments in IGV genome browser (version 2.11).

 ## Results